magicmark/programming-protips-wiki/src/protips/custom-errors.md

 tags: ['error-handling']
 ---

-When throwing errors from our own code, it's usually best to do so with a custom error class.

-If you're explicitly throwing an error, that means it's a "known" error state - like a bad input or response to something, and we can assume that the calling code may want to handle that "known" state in a specific way.
+If we're explicitly throwing an error, that usually indicates it's a "known" error state - for example, disallowing a bad user input.
+We can assume that the calling code may want to handle these error states in a specific way.

 It's especially important for reusable library code to do this, where we may not be able to anticipate how callsites will need to handle errors from the library.